gw-ospo/curioss-patterns/PATTERN-TEMPLATE.md

 Below is a list of common categories of academic OSPO activities \- please choose which apply:

 - [ ] Building University OSS Community
+- [ ] Demonstrating value as an OSPO
 - [ ] Sharing OSS Best Practices
 - [ ] OSS Education & Skills
 - [ ] Working with Tech Transfer / External Partners